velartrill/velartrill.github.io/orig/kestrel.md

 "About the Khmai business," I tell him.

 "With the nationalists?"
 Bear sounds surprised.
 I nod.
-"Ash, Kess," he says, folding his arms.
+"Spark within, Kess," he says, folding his arms.
 "That whole situation was a mess.
 I don't know *what* was the way to deal with it.
 It's one of those things where I don't think there is any good answer. "

 "Earlier, I practically convinced myself the troops hate me so much… I thought Egret could have organized that attack and kept me from finding out."